Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 10. South Beach State Park

-This park includes miles of the Oregon coast and a variety of recreation activities to fill your day while enjoying the beautiful scenery.
+This park includes miles of the Oregon coast and a variety of recreational activities to fill your day while enjoying the beautiful scenery.
 You can hike, bike, boat, or play the day away.

 South beach state park pond